 With SSL Certificates for every Shopify site, all data transferred between you and your customers is encrypted.
 This helps increase trustworthy as sensitive information such as credit card details is completely secure.
 Additionally, Shopify is also PCI compliant, meaning it follows security standards for processing credit card and debit card details.

 Shopify has a support team available 24/7 for phone, email and live chat support.
 This is also a great advantage over its open-source rivals.
 The dedicated support team delivers valuable service regarding both information quality and response time.

 Other than that, you also get to access its community forum, help center and other video tutorials.
 The ultimate form of support is hiring professional certified Shopify experts to ensure maximum problem resolution and seamless business operation.

 Shopify Review – Recap

 Shopify has outperformed almost every other eCommerce platform in our research.
-In summary, wWe suggest you using Shopify to create your eCommerce store as it’s a highly flexible platform with a large app store, a number of pricing plans and an impressive range of apps.
+In summary, we suggest using Shopify to create your eCommerce store as it’s a highly flexible platform with a large app store, reasonable pricing plans and an impressive range of built-in features.